fish-shell/fish-site/CONTRIBUTING.md

 ##  Making a new release

-This assumes that the relevant release has been published [in fish-shell github page](https://github.com/fish-shell/fish-shell/releases).
+This assumes that the relevant release has been published in the [fish-shell github page](https://github.com/fish-shell/fish-shell/releases).
 These steps could obviously stand more automation.

 1. Update the docs
     1. From the tarball, copy `user_doc/html` to the `site/docs/` directory.